Who Taylor Swift Is Singing About in the Songs on "Reputation"

 The flirty lyrics of this track are all about Swift falling for a new guy while she's already dating somebody else.
-While many fans initially assumed the song was about ex Hiddleston, those who attended her private listening sessions say its about Alwyn, which would make sense given that Swift first met Alwyn at the 2016 Met Gala when she was dating Harris.
+While many fans initially assumed the song was about ex Hiddleston, fans who attended her private listening sessions said it's about Alwyn, which would make sense given that Swift first met Alwyn at the 2016 Met Gala when she was dating Harris.

 9. "Getaway Car" — Tom Hiddleston

-This song seems to be all about Swift's previous relationship with Hiddleston.
-The black-tie event she references seems to be a nod to the Met Gala, where she danced the night away with Hiddleston while she was still dating Harris.
+This song seems to be all about Swift's relationship with Hiddleston.
+First off, it seemingly addresses a failed relationship, making Alwyn an unlikely candidate.
+The black-tie event she references also could be a nod to the Met Gala, where she danced the night away with Hiddleston while she was still dating Harris.
 Swift also addresses their jet-setting romance in several of the lines, but perhaps the most telling lyrics are when she sings, "While he was runnin' after us, I was screamin', 'go, go, go!' / But with three of us, honey, it's a side show / And a circus ain't a love story / And now we're both sorry (we're both sorry)."

 10. "King Of My Heart" — Joe Alwyn

-While it could be assumed that this is another love song about her under-the-radar romance with Alwyn, there are a few lyrics that suggest she's actually singing about her ex, Harris.
+This could definitely be another love song about her then-under-the-radar romance with Alwyn, though there are a few lyrics that suggest she could be singing about her ex, Harris.
 She mentions being 25 years old, which was her age when she first started dating Harris in March 2015.
 She also makes a reference to a picture of his face in an invisible locket.
 Remember that gold heart locket Harris gifted Swift on their one-year-anniversary?
 To top it all off, the whole track has some major EDM vibes.